Cost of living in Sydney

 Average monthly rent

-If you are more ambitious and wish to put some permanency to your move, you can buy an apartment in the city centre for around $20,903.16 (per square metre) or outside the city centre for $12,473.64 (per square metre).
+If you are more ambitious and wish to put some permanency to your move, you can buy a one bedrom apartment in the city centre for around $22,115.40 (per square metre) or outside the city centre for $13,846.15 (per square metre).

 Utilities

 In this day and age, mobile phones and the internet is also considered a necessity of communication.
-In Sydney an internet plan (for 60Mbps or more, unlimited data, Cable/ADSL) can cost on average $79.52/month and mobile phone data on a local prepaid call with no plan or discount will cost about $0.85 for less than a minute.
+In Sydney an internet monthly plan with calls and 10GB+ data is around $39.83.

 Transport